 - It has a long shaft generally made of wood.
 The head is pointed, sharpened, and generally made of some durable material like steel, or iron.

-- The shaft end is either hardened with fire or it is also made of some durable material like iron, steel or bronze.
+- The shaft end is either hardened with fire or is also made of some durable material like iron, steel, or bronze.

 - It was used as a weapon in wars and hunting.

 - It was used both by riders and by bare-foot men.

 - The enemies/animals were attacked by either throwing the spear at them or by pushing it into their bodies in close combat.

 - The Net was used for catching different animals and fish.

 - It was often used to trap animals because it didn’t require human encounters with them.

 - It is made of ropes/threads or tree branches having small spaces between the rope/threads.
 Different ropes or tree branches were combined in a pattern that allows the passage of water and air across the net.